Discover these key tools for successful social sellers. How many are you utilizing?

 But from our own experience, Zoom offers a better professional solution thanks to enhanced conference calling abilities and better connectivity (although this can be affected by your location and network).

-Video calls make sales calls so much more interactive as they allow you the salesperson to utilise other tools such as presentation slides and live demos of products through screen sharing.
-By now most B2B buyers will have encountered something like this before making a decision, in fact it’s the go-to tool for the world’s leading sales CRM who we’ve already mentioned!
+Video calls make sales calls so much more interactive as they allow you the salesperson to utilize other tools such as presentation slides and live demos of products through screen sharing.
+By now most B2B buyers will have encountered something like this before making a decision, in fact, it’s the go-to tool for the world’s leading sales CRM who we’ve already mentioned!

 Zoom is free to use so long as you limit your calls to 40mins, after that it’s around £11.99 per month to go unlimited.

 It’s proven that embedding social selling into your sales role or your team can be highly effective.
-But to be truly empowered, social sellers need the right tools to fulfil their role and offer the best value to their customers.
-Fortunately there are a wealth of tools out there for helping this, most of which offer free plans for individuals.
+But to be truly empowered, social sellers need the right tools to fulfill their role and offer the best value to their customers.
+Fortunately, there are a wealth of tools out there for helping this, most of which offer free plans for individuals.